Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Centaur.md

 - monster/environment/grassland
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Centaur"]
 ---
 # Centaur
 *Source: Monster Manual p.
-38, Storm King's Thunder, Tales from the Yawning Portal, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, The Wild Beyond the Witchlight*
+38. Available in the SRD and the Basic Rules.*

 > [!quote]- A quote from Batley Summerfoot, a halfling adventurer who never read HOOVES OF FURY, by Iryil Grayborn of Sundown
 >